F0riss/Scheme-discreate-math-functions/README.md

 # scheme program
-;this is a sheme program the has the following functions subset, union, intersection, difference
+;this is a scheme program the has the following functions subset, union, intersection, difference